normandy14/duoFlashBack/README.md

 pipenv install pytest
 ```
 3. Follow instructions for Install .Env, but name file pytest.ini, with same security precautions

+  ### Add pytest.ini File (credential management for pytest)

+1. `cd` to directory
+2. `touch pytest.ini`
+3. open the pytest.ini file
+4. Type: `EXPORT USERNAME[Your Username]` where 'Your Username' is the username of the account
+5. Type `EXPORT PASSWORD[Your Password]` where 'Your Password' is the password of the account
+6. Save the file

 4. :snake: Run the tests